Skip to main content

 Security Considerationsโ€‹

-• Protect authorization tokens - don't expose them in client-side code
+• Protect authorization tokens.
+Do not expose them in client-side code or public repositories

-• Configure user data handling according to your privacy policy
+• Handle customer data according to your privacy policy and applicable regulations

-• Implement appropriate consent mechanisms for voice recording
+• Obtain customer consent before enabling voice recording